 "I am so pleased to have the opportunity to have my story on the Internet.
 With this form of technology, perhaps my story will be preserved, and maybe it will encourage others that were adopted to search for their biological parents.
 Hopefully, their journey will lead them to a clear truth.

-All the "why's" haunt me.
+All the "why's" still haunt me a bit.
 Adoption laws prevent the most human right, the right to know whom one's biological parents are, and perhaps why they decided to put their child up for adoption ."

 My Mom Passed Away - January 1, 2009

 In October 2008 mom confided in me she knew her time was near.
-She seemed to look forward to death, perhaps at the prospect of reuniting with her sons, and husband as well as her many other loved ones.
+She seemed to look forward to death.
+She claimed "it was time to go be with all the ones she missed and loved. "

 In life, she had so many unanswered questions in regard to her birth.
 Hopefully, in death, all her questions have finally been answered?

 May she rest in peace" Frances spent her last years living a peaceful life in Mt.
 Dora Florida in a lovely home next to her daughter Brenda.

 "Mom held out hope that someday all her questions would be answered, she also was a realist, and truly felt in her heart that the secret of her birth would stay just that, a secret ...